Guy Kilama

-Guy-Marcelin Kilama Kilama (born 30 May 1999) is a Cameroonian professional footballer who plays for Chamois Niortais as a defender.
+Guy-Marcelin Kilama Kilama (born 30 May 1999) is a Cameroonian professional footballer who plays as a defender for Süper Lig club Hatayspor and the Cameroon national team.

 Professional career

 On 30 January 2018, Kilama joined Chamois Niortais F.C. from EFBC from Cameroon, and can play in midfield and defense.
 He made his professional debut for Niort in a 4–2 Ligue 2 win over Clermont Foot on 2 August 2018, playing as a leftback.

+On August 4, 2023, he signed a 3-year contract with Süper Lig club Hatayspor.

 International career

 Kilama represented the Cameroon U23s at the 2019 Africa U-23 Cup of Nations.